pwgen

 DNS lookup utilities

-ssh, scp sftp
+ssh scp sftp

 Secure client connection and copy